atwww-dev/connecty-ai-table/README.md

         },
         // More features...
       ],
+      keyTakeawaysTitle: "Why Choose Product A", // Optional: Custom title for this section
       keyTakeaways: [
         "Key takeaway 1 for this category",
         "Key takeaway 2 for this category"
+      ]
+    },
+    {
+      name: "Category 2",
+      features: [
+        // More features...
+      ],
+      // No keyTakeawaysTitle specified - will default to "Key takeaways"
+      keyTakeaways: [
+        "Another takeaway for category 2"
       ]
     },
     // More categories...